chrisTMackey/polymercost/README.md

 ## ✨ Features
 spg_costs: The core function for calculating Specific Gravity, Cost/Weight, and Cost/Volume based on a compounded formula.

 Property Estimators: Functions (like flex_clear_dop) to estimate properties for common polymer systems (e.g., Durometer, Tensile Strength, Elongation).

-Blending Rules: Includes different blending rules for estimating properties of mixtures (e.g., arithmetic mean, log mean, inverse mean).
+These are for example only as some are made on very sparse datasets.
+Ideally you would derive your own formulas here from your own lab data.
+These are included and based off limited data.

 ## 📝 License
 polymercost is released under the MIT License.